It’s your tax return, so doesn’t it make sense to check it’s accuracy?

 A few years back, Fiscal Arbitrators was a tax preparation firm operated by Larry Watts.
 The court found the firm guilty of fraud in 2016 and ordered a penalty of $150,000.
 Watts was also sentenced to 6 years in prison.
 But what did he do to invite the wrath of the court?

-Fiscal Arbitrators was responsible for filing fraudulent returns on behalf of its clients.
+Fiscal Arbitrators were responsible for filing fraudulent returns on behalf of its clients.
 The firm reported business losses from non-existent businesses for some 1,800 taxpayers in 2009.

 One of the taxpayers out of 1,800 signed the return without even checking it.
 As a result, the return went to the CRA with fraudulent transactions and claimed inappropriate refunds.